visual-agent-studio/visual-agent-studio/README.md

 >  **A key focus is on extendibility, enabling the possibility to create business tailored custom extensions to ensure flexibility and a future-proof Dev Environment**

-The goal is to manage the entire Application Lifecycle Management from requirements to deploy
+The goal is to manage the entire Application Lifecycle Management from Requirements to Deploy

 ```mermaid
 flowchart LR